-ITEM 16A, AUDIT COMMITTEE FINANCIAL EXPERTS
+ITEM 16A.
+AUDIT COMMITTEE FINANCIAL EXPERTS

-Our audit committee consists of Graeme Allan Jack, Paul Rutherford Carter and Mok Shu Kam, Tony, with Graeme Allan Jack serving as chairman of the committee.
-Graeme Allan Jack, Paul Rutherford Carter and Mok Shu Kam, Tony each meet the independence requirements under the rules of the Nasdaq Stock Market and under Rule 10A-3 under the Exchange Act.
+Our audit committee consists of Mr. Graeme Allan Jack, Mr. Paul Rutherford Carter, Dr. Renu Bhatia and Mr. Wong Tak Wai, with Mr. Graeme Allan Jack serving as chairman of the committee.
+Each member of the audit committee meets the independence requirements under the rules of the Nasdaq Stock Market and under Rule 10A-3 under the Exchange Act.
 We have determined that Graeme Allan Jack is an "audit committee financial expert" within the meaning of Item 407 of Regulation S-K. All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq Stock Market.
 For information relating to qualifications and experience of each audit committee member, see Item 6.
 "Directors, Senior Management and Employees."